FrankieFinancial/onboarding-widget/README.md

 https://backend.demo.frankiefinancial.io

 You will need to pass this in to the configuration object.
-See details on the [configuration object](#configuration) below on how to pass this URL into the UI Screen.
+See details on the [configuration object](#configuration) below on how to pass this URL into the Smart UI.

 **If you have Frankie Production Credentials**

 Some organisations may be issued their own specific Frankie environment and will therefore have a dedicated URL to use.
-See details on the [configuration object](#configuration) below on how to pass this URL into the UI Screen.
+See details on the [configuration object](#configuration) below on how to pass this URL into the Smart UI.

 If you're using the standard production service, there is no extra step - the default URL will go to the primary production backend service.